theohenry/SportsBet/README.md

 - `defense_probability.json` is used in our monte carlo simulation
 - `offense_probability.json` is used in our monte carlo simulation
 - `teamNames.json` contains mappings from team names to abbreviations
+- `update.sh` bash script to update json and excel files with new NBA data
 - `README.md` is this beautifully written file

 ## App Usage

 Enter two teams to run in our simulation.
-In order to bet using our "+ model," follow these rules.
+In order to bet using our model follow these rules.
 If our predicted spread is closer to 0 than Vegas' "+ spread" for that team, then we predict the opposing team will cover the spread.

-- For example, if our model predicts the 76ers -3.
-The actual Vegas odds spread is 76ers -6.5. "+
-"According to our model, we say the 76ers will NOT cover and instead their"+ " opponent will cover the spread.
+- Example: Our model predicts the 76ers -7.
+Vegas odds predict the 76ers -5.5.
+According to our model, we say the 76ers WILL COVER.
+If instead the 76ers are -3 and Vegas is -5.5, we say the opponent WILL COVER.

 ## Creators